-- 24. APRA expects that a regulated institution would implement processes that ensure compliance with regulatory and prudential requirements and data risk management requirements.
-This would typically include ongoing checks by the compliance function (or equivalent), supported by reporting mechanisms (e.g. metrics, exceptions) and management reviews. - 3 A data officer is responsible for data processing and usage. - 4 A data custodian is responsible for the safe custody, transport and storage of data. - 5 A data owner/steward is responsible for authorising access to data and its quality.

-25. A regulated institution would be expected to implement an exemption policy for handling instances of non-compliance with the data risk management framework (if relevant) including management of the exemption register, authority for granting exemptions, expiry of exemptions and the review of exemptions granted.
-Where exemptions are granted, APRA envisages that an institution would review and assess the adequacy of compensating controls initially and on an ongoing basis.
-Compensating controls would normally reduce the residual risk in line with the institution's risk appetite.
+- 24. APRA expects that a regulated entity would implement processes that ensure compliance with regulatory and legal requirements and data risk management requirements.
+This would typically include ongoing checks by the compliance function (or equivalent), supported by reporting mechanisms (e.g. metrics, exceptions) and management reviews. - 25.
+A regulated entity would be expected to implement an exemption policy for handling instances of non-compliance with the data risk management framework (if relevant), including management of the exemption register, authority for granting exemptions, expiry of exemptions and the review of exemptions granted.
+Where exemptions are granted, APRA envisages that an entity would review and assess the adequacy of compensating controls initially and on an ongoing basis.
+Compensating controls would normally reduce the residual risk in line with the entity's risk appetite.